 Waste of Water Guidelines

-These guidelines are to help all of us change our water use habits.
+These guidelines help all of us change our water use habits.

 Current Waste of Water guidelines include:

-- Watering during the coolest part of the day, before 10 a.m. and after 6 p.m.
+- Water during the coolest part of the day, before 10 a.m. and after 6 p.m.

 - Water no more than three times per week.